replicatedhq/replicated-docs/docs/reference/replicated-cli-installing.md

 ### MacOS

-To install the latest replicated CLI on Mac:
+To install the latest replicated CLI version on Mac:

 1. <InstallFiles/>